Alexandra Maria Proca

 I really enjoy discussing and engaging with science and philosophy with other people.
 I currently help organize Qualiaheads, a club of graduate students studying the state of research in consciousness science.

-Outside of research, I love anything outdoors (marathon running, hiking, skiing, traveling, etc.).
+Outside of research, I love anything outdoors (marathon running, hiking, skiing, etc.).
 I also enjoy playing music and writing.
 I’ve been playing piano for 18 years and while I lived in Zürich, I was a singer in a local band.
 I occassionally write poetry and (less frequently) share it.

 news